Grantown-on-Spey

-Grantown-on-Spey (Baile nan Granndach) is a town in the Highland Council Area, historically within the county of Moray.
-It is located on a low plateau at Freuchie beside the river Spey at the northern edge of the Cairngorm mountains, about 20 mi south-east of Inverness (35 mi by road).
+Grantown-on-Spey (Baile nan Granndach) is a town in the Highland Council Area in Scotland.
+Historically part of the county of Moray, it is located on a low plateau at Freuchie beside the River Spey at the northern edge of the Cairngorm mountains, about 20 mi south-east of Inverness (35 mi by road).
+It had a population of 2,328 in 2022.

 The town was founded in 1765 as a planned settlement, and was originally called simply Grantown after Sir James Grant.
 The addition 'on Spey' was added by the burgh council in 1898.
 The town has several listed 18th and 19th century buildings, including several large hotels, and serves as a regional centre for tourism and services in the Strathspey region.

-The town is twinned with Notre-Dame-de-Monts in the Vendée, Pays de la Loire, France.

 History

 Grantown-on-Spey war memorial (erected 1921).

 The burgh was founded in 1765 during the early stages of the Industrial Revolution, to encourage both agricultural marketing and handicrafts, as well as to increase local land values and reduce unemployment and emigration.
 This was part of a wider effort at social and economic improvements brought about by some progressive landlords following the decades of peace after the Jacobite rising of 1745.

 Under the direction and funds of the landowner Sir James Grant, the site chosen for the town was to be a mile from Castle Grant and designed with space for a marketplace (known as the Square), with the High Street leading southwestwards.
 Large plots of land, 200 yards long, were set at right angles to the road.
 Old Grantown, an earlier small village near the castle, was demolished; and Kylintra Burn, a local stream, was diverted to become the local water source.
 The new town was advertised in newspapers and elsewhere as a site conveniently close to farms, forests and quarries, with persons and businesses invited to apply for feus and leases.

 The official opening ceremony for the new town took place on 12 June 1766, with a procession and celebration party.
 By 1768 the town was considered established, and the first buildings had been constructed.
 By 1787 it was reported that there were over 300 inhabitants.
 To assist manufacturing, Grant paid for the construction of several small factories, linen manufacturing houses, and a bleachfield.
 During this period, new side roads, bridges, a town-house and jail were also built.